Gary Marocchi

 Credit: Gary and Debra Marocchi and Marocchi Family

-In the 1970s, earning a place in Australia’s soccer team was a formidable challenge for Western Australian players.
-In 1978, he reached the pinnacle by captaining the national side.
+In the 1970s, breaking into Australia’s soccer team was a formidable challenge for players from Western Australia.
+Gary reached the pinnacle in 1978 when he captained the national side.

 Credit: Gary and Debra Marocchi and Marocchi Family

-Gary, Debra and family at the 2018 FIFA World Cup in Russia.
+Gary, wife Debra and family at the 2018 FIFA World Cup in Russia.

 Credit: Gary and Debra Marocchi and Marocchi Family